zzw890827/aws-sap-questions/第二套/README.md

    - [ ] B. Use weighted routing and configure each record set with a weight of 50.
 Configure an HTTP health check for each region and attach it to the record set for that region.
    - [ ] C. Use latency-based routing for both record sets.
 Configure a health check for each region and attach it to the record set for that region.
    - [ ] D. Configure an Amazon CloudWatch alarm for the health checks in us-east-1, and have it invoke an AWS Lambda function that promotes the read replica in eu-west-1.
-   - [ ] E. Configure an Amazon RDS event notifications to react to the failure of the database in us-east-I by invoking an AWS Lambda function that promotes the read replica in eu-west-1.
+   - [ ] E. Configure an Amazon RDS event notifications to react to the failure of the database in us-east-1 by invoking an AWS Lambda function that promotes the read replica in eu-west-1.

    <details>
       <summary>Answer</summary>